muratk3n/thirdwave/en/tweets/2020/week13.md

 ---

-"@matthewstoller

-Just listening to the Senate floor.
-It's a line of Republican Senators accusing Democrats of treason with an occasional Democratic Senator sometimes giving a speech on how bipartisan everyone is being and telling the GOP not to lose heart.

-Bizarro land"

-*2020-3-24 20:17:10*

----

 When used as last recourse, under med supervision it works.
 Dont eat the shit like it is candy 🤨🤷‍♂️🤷‍♂️